Yellow 6214 metres, CR72.7/134

 The front nine, attractively situated alongside the river, is outstanding, one of the best in the Cape in the variation of testing holes on display.
 The eighth is a wonderful short par 4 on the river bank, played to a craftily angled elevated green.

 The Sunshine Tour has played several events at Paarl, with the championship tees set at 6 300 metres.

 Clinton Whitelaw, 2009 SAA Invitational

-Luxury self-catering options inside the estate at the Boschenmeer Lodges.
+Luxury self-catering options inside the estate at Boschenmeer House.

-The Ben Fouchee Golf Academy range is 1500 metres from clubhouse, open to members and public.
+The Ben Fouchee Golf Academy range adjoins the sixth hole on Boschenmeer 9, open to members and public, some distance from the clubhouse.
 Fouchee, a former SA Amateur champion (1987), is one of the PGA of SA’s top 25 teachers.
 There is an excellent short game facility next to clubhouse.